noelprint/noelshack-screencloud/README.md

 Installation:

 Copy the "noelshack" folder in ScreenCloud's plugins directory.
-You can find this folde in these paths regarding of your OS.
+You can find this folde in these paths regarding of your OS:

 - Windows: %LOCALAPPDATA%\screencloud\ScreenCloud
 - Linux: ~/.local/share/data/screencloud/ScreenCloud